+Claremont and Pomona

+The Cities of Claremont and Pomona shall only be responsible for compliance with this Order as stated in Appendix 11.

 DISCHARGE PROHIBITIONS

 Prohibitions – Non-Stormwater Discharges

-In accordance with CWA section 402(p)(3)(B)(ii), each Permittee must effectively prohibit non-stormwater discharges from entering the MS4 for which it is an owner and/or operator and discharging to receiving waters.
+In accordance with CWA section 402(p)(3)(B)(ii), each Permittee must effectively prohibit non-stormwater discharges from entering the MS4 for which it is an owner and/or operator and discharging to receiving waters, unless the discharge is covered by an exception in section IV.A.2 below.

 Exceptions to Prohibition of Non-Stormwater Discharges.
-The following categories of non-stormwater discharges are authorized and conditionally exempt from being effectively prohibited:
+The following categories of non-stormwater discharges are authorized and conditionally exempt from being effectively prohibited by section IV.A.1:

-Authorized non-stormwater discharges separately regulated by an individual or general NPDES permit, Waste Discharge Requirements, or waiver of Waste Discharge Requirements.
+Authorized non-stormwater discharges separately regulated by an individual or general NPDES permit, or return flows from irrigated agriculture or agricultural stormwater runoff from irrigated lands regulated by Waste Discharge Requirements or a waiver of Waste Discharge Requirements.

 Temporary non-stormwater discharges authorized pursuant to sections 104(a) or 104(b) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) that either: (i) will comply with water quality standards as applicable or relevant and appropriate requirements (“ARARs”) under section 121(d)(2) of CERCLA; or (ii) are subject to either (a) a written waiver of ARARs pursuant to section 121(d)(4) of CERCLA or (b) a written determination that compliance with ARARs is not practicable considering the exigencies of the situation pursuant to 40 CFR. section 300.415(j).